|So you want to buy a Busker Organ?

 principle, using a long strip of paper (usually paper-thin plastic) wound

 onto a spool.
-Microchip music is usually provided in the form of an electronic
+Microchip music is usually provided in the form of a memory

 Of the three types of storage, cardboard books are by far the most bulky,